 3.1.2 Disclosure of your personal information

-We may disclose your personal information to other organizations which provide us with marketing services, information technology services, or other services relating to our events.
+We may disclose your personal information to other organizations which provide us with marketing services, research services, information technology services, or other services relating to our events.

 We may also disclose your personal information if authorized or required to do so by law (for example, where we are required to disclose your personal information to a court in response to a subpoena).